vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

-for example, then your specs will automatically have ```require 'rails_helper'``` by default on top of your spec files.
+Not only will Rails have created the associated `_spec.rb` files for you, your specs will also automatically have ```require 'rails_helper'``` by default on top of your spec files.
+That means you are ready to go, right away.

 ###### spec/models/dummy_model_spec.rb